Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Results

-Unlike SHG in non-centrosymmetric materials—where the response is governed by a bulk susceptibility—in a centrosymmetric solid-liquid system, \(\chi^{(2)}_{\text{eff}}\) is an interfacial property jointly defined by both phases and can vary when either is modified (Fig. \ref{fig:ch4_SHG-enhancment-Sem-Image} C).
-In aqueous systems, liquid contributions arise from both the alignment of water molecules within the Stern layer $(\chi^{(2)}_{ \text{Stern}})$ and the third-order susceptibility of water, $\chi^{(3)'}_{\text{H$_2$O}}$, due to the coupling of the electrical double-layer (EDL) field with the FW oscillating electromagnetic field.
-For oxide surfaces, the solid contribution is weak and largely invariant; however, for metal–electrolyte and semiconductor–electrolyte interfaces, the intrinsic solid surface contribution ($\chi^{(2)}_{\text{solid}}(\omega)$, Eq. \ref{eq:ch1_effective_chi2_general}) becomes dominant and can vary with the electrostatic environment.
+Unlike SHG in non-centrosymmetric materials—where the response is governed by a bulk susceptibility—in a centrosymmetric solid--liquid system, $\chi^{2}_{\text{eff}}$ is an interfacial property jointly defined by both phases and can vary when either is modified (Fig.~\ref{fig:main_figure_1} B).
+In aqueous systems, liquid contributions arise from both the alignment of water molecules and surface groups within the Stern layer ($\chi^{2}_{\text{Stern}}$) and the third-order susceptibility of water, $\chi^{3}_{\text{H$_2$O}}$, through the electric-field-induced second-harmonic (EFISH) mechanism, where the static EDL field enters the nonlinear polarization together with the optical field.
+For oxide surfaces, the intrinsic solid contribution is typically weak and relatively invariant.
+In contrast, at metal--electrolyte and semiconductor--electrolyte interfaces, the solid surface contribution ($\chi^{2}_{\text{solid}}(\omega)$, Eq.~\ref{eq:SH_intensity_overlap_Integrals_form}) can become significant, particularly under resonant or near-resonant excitation conditions, and may vary with the electrostatic environment.
 This variation stems from the polarizability of free and bound electrons in metals \cite{mizrahi_phenomenological_1988}, and from the space charge layer (band-bending) in semiconductors \cite{noauthor_water_nodate}.

-We focus on a semiconductor–oxide–electrolyte interface, specifically a silicon-silicon oxide-water system, due to its relevance for both hydrovoltaic and photoelectrochemical devices \cite{gao_dynamic_2023, anwar_salinity-dependent_2024, anwar_unified_2025, qin_constant_2020, noauthor_water_nodate}.
-In this case, the susceptibility consists of 4 different contributions (Fig. \ref{fig:ch4_SHG-enhancment-Sem-Image} C)—the third-order contributions from the EDL’s diffuse layer and the space charge layer of silicon, and the second-order contributions from the Stern layer and silicon’s surface polarizability.
-A phenomenological framework for total susceptibility can account for both second- and third-order contributions from both solid and liquid phases (SI \ref{non-linear-polarisation_intensity} and Eq. \ref{eq:ch1_effective_chi2_general}).
-This approach explicitly links the measured SH signal with the surface potential, $\Phi_0$, which can be controlled by the electrostatic environment across the interface (Fig. \ref{fig:surface_charge_potential_simulation_SOE}).
-While in the Methods section we present the complete mathematical framework (SI \ref{non-linear-polarisation_intensity}), here we only report the final expression for the non-linear polarization, $P_{\text{nl}}(2\omega)$, simplified by assuming flat-band conditions on the semiconductor side (consistent with the absence of an externally applied electric field \cite{zhao_contactless_2024, monch_semiconductor_2001}) \cite{ma_new_2021, gonella_second_2016, ohno_beyond_2019}:
+Thus, the total nonlinear polarization arises from both intrinsic surface contributions and electric-field-induced third-order polarization, whose relative importance depends on the material system and excitation photon energies.